joshuadanpeterson/news-app/README.md

 ## Setup

 ### Project Setup
-1. Create a new folder named `news-app` in your course directory.
+1. Create a new folder named `headline-hub` in your course directory.
-2. Navigate to the `news-app` directory in your terminal.
+2. Navigate to the `headline-hub` directory in your terminal.
 3. Initialize a new Node.js project with the command:
 ```bash
 npm init -y